There are currently 20015 cases of COVID-19 identified in the state of Hawai‘i (last updated: December 19, 2020).

 - Where should you wear a mask?

-- A preview: what can we expect in the coming months?
+- Our speculation: what can we expect in the coming months?

-Disclaimer: While we are keeping a close eye on the situation in Hawai’i we are not an official resource.
+Disclaimer: While we are keeping a close eye on the situation in Hawai’i to aggregate all travel information into one coherent resource we are not an official resource.
 Please consult any of the official links we supply below for the most up-to-date information.

 The Safe Travels Application